anelendata/tap-bigquery/README.md

 # tap-bigquery

-Reverse ETL: Extract data from BigQuery tables.
+Extract data from BigQuery tables.

 This is a [Singer](https://singer.io) tap that produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).

 This tap:

-- Pulls table data from Google BigQuery
+- Pulls data from Google BigQuery tables/views with datetime field.
-- Infers the schema for each resource and produce catalog file
+- Infers the schema for each resource and produce catalog file.
-- Incrementally pulls data based on the input state
+- Incrementally pulls data based on the input state.

 ## Installation